-Spring is the perfect time of year to give your home cooling equipment a check-up.
-Fixing any problems now will help you avoid air-conditioning problems when hot weather arrives.
+Spring is the perfect time to give your home cooling equipment a check-up.
+Fixing any problems now will help you avoid air-conditioning problems when hot weather arrives for good.
 And, well-maintained air conditioning systems cool more efficiently, saving energy and money.

 Viewer Tip: You can perform a cooling system check-up yourself or ask a professional for help.
 According to EPA’s Energy Star program, a typical check-up should include:

 - Tightening electrical connections.
 Faulty connections can be unsafe and reduce the life of your system.

 - Lubricating moving parts.
 This reduces friction in motors and increases energy efficiency.

 - Checking the condensate drain.
 A plugged drain can affect indoor humidity levels and cause water damage in your home.

 - Checking system controls for safe operation.
 Make sure your system starts, stops and operates as it should.

 - Cleaning air conditioning coils.
 This increases energy efficiency and prolongs the life of the equipment.